 My primary medium these days is 3D lenticular transparencies.
 Lenticular printing is a process for printing 3D information on a 2D print.
-With the use of an overlying lens sheet these images can be viewed in 3D without the use of glasses.
-Nearly all my virtual creations are or will soon be available as limited editions of ten (and two artist proofs) 3D transparencies.
+With the use of an overlying lens sheet these images can be viewed in 3D without the use of special glasses.
+Nearly all my virtual creations are or will soon be available in limited editions of ten (and two artist proofs) 3D transparencies.
 Each will come with a custom designed, acrylic, LED backlit display sculpture in a variety of styles and colors.
 The LED panel is so thin that it is hidden under the transparency bezel along with the transparency.
 Resting on clear acrylic standoffs, the panel seems to float in space in front of the wall, while the 3D image appears to recede into the wall.
-The panel is an ultra bright, low voltage and color matched to the transparencies for viewing as I intended.
-You can see some conceptual images in the lenticular gallery on my website .
+The LED panel is ultra bright, low voltage and color matched to the transparencies, for viewing as I intended.
+You can see some conceptual images in the 3D lenticular gallery on my website .